The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 There are no smaller premiums.

-There nothing that they're saying about this.
+There are nothing that they're saying about this.

 Pelosi, Hoyer, Obama, none of it is true.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-And remember, again, the Senate leaders said House leaders said today, they don't have the votes yet.
+And remember, again, the Senate leaders said, House leaders said today, they don't have the votes yet.

 There are 40 undeclared House Democrats on this.

-So there's there's no way any of these accurate whip counts that say one vote short, two votes short, five votes short.
+So there's no way any of these accurate whip counts that say one vote short, two votes short, five votes short.

 Nobody knows what they're talking about.